-more info A freelancer saves the company money and fixes problems—and that’s fine—but in order to value your own business more highly, you’ve got to promote yourself from freelance…to consultant.
+A freelancer saves the company money and fixes problems—and that’s fine—but in order to value your own business more highly, you’ve got to promote yourself from freelance…to consultant, this could make you even more valuable if you have something like a small business SEO and some other much-needed skill.

 The difference here is that as a solopreneur, you can have more than one significant client, and in fact, you should.
 Because if you just have the one, you’re going to be very dependent, and very much like an employee (sans benefits).